MyStreetHealth — back to home mystreethealth.com | Telehealth Buprenorphine Care

 Approach 2

 Low-dose induction.
-You do not have to wait through significant withdrawal first.
+A 6-hour minimum wait after the last opioid is required — not the full withdrawal wait.
 You take very small (0.5 mg) doses every 2 hours, building up gradually over the first day.

-Often used for: patients transitioning from fentanyl, methadone, kratom, or 7-OH — and for anyone who does not want to wait through clear withdrawal symptoms before starting.
-Adapted from the protocol of Dr. Jan Widerman (with credit to Dr. Ashish Thakrar).
+Often used for: patients transitioning from fentanyl, methadone, kratom, or 7-OH — and for anyone unable to wait through clear withdrawal symptoms before starting.

 Open handout →